swcarpentry/python-novice-inflammation/_episodes/02-loop.md

 ~~~
 {: .output}

-This is shorter---certainly shorter than something that prints every character in a hundred-letter string---and
+This is shorter --- certainly shorter than something that prints every character in a hundred-letter string --- and
 more robust as well:

 ~~~